fxswiatowicz/cogs298-project/README.md

 Gamma is a value between 0 and 1, exclusive.
 The discount factor serves several purposes.
 It allows the total return to converge at a finite value since the reward grows exponentially smaller over time [(Silver, 2017)](#sources).
 Having a gamma value close to 1 makes the agent more 'far-sighted', since the value of later rewards are important in maximizing the total reward earned.
 In such a case, the agent needs to consider how future states and actions will yield rewards, not just the current one.
 A gamma value near 0 de-emphasizes future rewards.
 Setting a low discount factor will help maximize the current reward but can lower the overall return since decisions aren't being made with the future in mind [(Sutton and Barto, 2018)](#sources).
 Besides the mathematical benefit, discount factors can also highlight the uncertainty of the environment.
 The agent should treat future rewards (state/action pairs returning a positive or negative value) with less importance when finding a policy since there is no guarantee of a future state.
 This will be expaned upon when describing policy gradients in more detail.

 #### Choosing Goals
-Another important piece of the MDP problem is deciding on
+Another important piece of the MDP problem is deciding on what the

+https://www.alexirpan.com/2018/02/14/rl-hard.html - BOAT PROBLEM + 1 FOR POWERUP, +1 FOR WINNING RACE, ANYTHING +1 IS GOOD, WON'T FINISH RACE
+CAN RACK UP POINTS IF AGENT WAS REWARDED FOR JUST HITTING THE BALL BACK TO THE OPPONENT
 #### Exploration vs. Exploitation
 ...